 Is there anything tastier than fresh, local honey?
-Once you’ve got your honey bee colony established, it’s time to start collecting your own supply of honey!
-Here are some tips and things to consider.
+Once you’ve established your bee colony, it’s time to start collecting your own supply of honey!
+Here’s how it’s done.

 –Winnie-the-Pooh (1926) by A. A. Milne